Driving during the winter season can be very unpleasant, especially if you do not have a working heater in your car.

-Here is a more detailed list of the common causes of why the heat is not working in your car:
+Here is a more detailed list of the common causes of why the heater is blowing cold air:

 1. Low Coolant Level

 The most common problem when the heat is not working in your car is actually a low coolant level.

 Luckily, the coolant level is very easy to check.
 Locate the coolant reservoir (Usually a red, green or blue fluid).
-In most car models it does also says coolant in text on the cap of it.
+In most car models, it also says coolant in the text on the cap of it.
 Check the service manual of your car if you are not sure about which reservoir to look for.

 Beware that coolant reaches boiling temperatures, and it should never be opened when the engine is hot!

-If the coolant level has become too low it may actually have caused air bubbles in the coolant systems and you may need to bleed the car’s cooling system after the refill.
-All of this we will come into further down in the article.
+If the coolant level has become too low, it may actually have caused air bubbles in the coolant systems, and you may need to bleed the car’s cooling system after the refill.
+I will cover all of this further down in the article.

 If you have a low coolant level, you may have a coolant leak that you need to get fixed as soon as possible.